snpoudel/snpoudel.github.io/_pages/research.md

 A promising direction in physics-based machine learning for hydrology integrates neural networks for parameter learning with process-based hydrological models for simulation.
 These components are combined within a single framework that supports model development through gradient-based optimization.
 Such hybrid architectures can deliver higher predictive performance than traditional process-based models, provide improved interpretability through transparency of internal hydrological processes, and show strong potential for transfer learning in data-scarce regions and under changing climate conditions.

-This project focuses on a deeper investigation of these hybrid architectures, with the goal of systematically evaluating their potential for out-of-sample prediction and their fidelity under altered input conditions, such as those expected under climate change. <br>
+This project focuses on a deeper investigation of these hybrid architectures, with the goal of systematically evaluating their potential for out-of-sample prediction and their fidelity under altered input conditions, such as those expected under climate change.

 ![image-center](piml_post.png){: .align-center}